 Ventilation air is used to improve drying uniformity and capacity, improve the working environment, reduce maintenance of roof and building equipment, reduce product contamination, and extend process equipment life.
+Ventilation air represents a significant resource in the production of paper and board.
 The amount of air required to produce a ton of paper can be 75 tons or more, depending on the grade of paper.